 - Keppel REIT

-These REITS typically own light industrial, business park or logistics assets in industrial zones.
-These real estate include warehouses, factories and distribution centers.
-With the exception of multi-tenanted light industrial assets, industrial properties are a niche type of real estate investment, and it is crucial to get long term tenants.
+These REITS typically own industrial, business park or logistics assets.
+The properties managed include factories, business parks, warehouses, and distribution centers.
+With the exception of multi-tenanted light industrial assets, industrial properties are generally heavily customised to suit a specific tenant.

-A vacant space may take a long time to find a matching tenant, as customisation and re-structuring of the industrial real estate is often needed to fit the needs of the new tenant.
-Land tenure is another important factor for REITs managers to consider; Most industrial zoned land comes with tenures that are shorter relative to other land zonings.
+As such, occupiers of most industrial properties tend to have longer-term tenancies.
+It may take a long time to find a new tenant for any vacant space, and the landlord will have to incur costs in customising and re-fitting the industrial space to meet the needs of the new tenant.
+Land tenure is another important factor for industrial S-REIT managers to consider.
+In Singapore, almost all industrial land is owned by the government and sold with land tenures far shorter relative to other land zonings.

 - Soilbuild Business Space REIT

-- ARA Logos Logistics Trust (ALog) traded as Cache Logistics Trust until April 2020
+- ARA LOGOS Logistics Trust (traded as Cache Logistics Trust until April 2020)

 - ESR REIT